 The second phase of the project will include:

-...will complete the campground providing 16 tenting sites as well as affordable shared bunkcabins, replacing the 48 beds in the original bunkhouse, for trampers, school groups, and families.
-There will also be six caravan/RV locations, as well as a community kitchen, dining room, public showers and a covered campfire shelter in the campground.
+...will complete the campground providing 16 tenting sites as well as affordable shared cabins and bunk huts, replacing the 48 beds in the original bunkhouse, for individuals, couples, trampers, groups, and families.
+There will also be eight caravan/RV locations, as well as a community kitchen, dining room, public showers and a covered campfire shelter in the campground.
 Since the community told us they were concerned about the loss of business without a campground and were concerned where freedom campers would be able to camp during the high season, we wanted to complete this phase of the project first.
 The organic garden and native nursery will also be started, allowing for native seedlings and plants to be grown for the larger site.

 ...will complete the standalone overnight accommodations, which will replace the 20 original cabins with 10-14 one to three bedroom cottages, providing room configuration flexibility we’ve heard requested by visitors to Glenorchy.
 It will also include: the General Store, and a multipurpose community classroom which will double as a movie theatre.
 It will take additional time to plan, design and build these buildings because of the multiple functions they will serve.